-PARTICIPANT S NAME SUCIAL SECURITY NO. 56 1 11 Generally, you have the option to roll over your distribution on to an IRA or retirement plan.
-Refer to the enclosed Chariel Tay Natice recording these rellever entires and th oir tou concocuoncos.
-Vou mou alaa want ta santast i

-Special Tax Notice regarding these rollover options and their tax consequences.
+Generally, you have the option to roll over your distribution to an IRA or a Roth IRA.
+Refer to the enclosed Special Tax Notice regarding these rollover options and their tax consequences.
 You may also want to contact a financial advisor.
-You cannot split your rollover election and choose a retirement plan and an IRA.